ReactiveX/RxJava/DESIGN.md

 `ScalarCallable` is also `Callable` and thus its value can be extracted practically anytime.
 For convenience (and for sense), `ScalarCallable` overrides and hides the superclass' `throws Exception` clause - throwing during assembly time is likely unreasonable for scalars.

-Since Reactive-Streams doesn't allow `null`s in the value flow, we have the opportunity to define `ScalarCallable`s and `Callable`s returning `null` should be considered as an empty source - allowing operators to dispatch on the type `Callable` first then branch on the nullness of `call()`.
+Since Reactive Streams doesn't allow `null`s in the value flow, we have the opportunity to define `ScalarCallable`s and `Callable`s returning `null` should be considered as an empty source - allowing operators to dispatch on the type `Callable` first then branch on the nullness of `call()`.

 Interoperating with other libraries, at this level is possible.
 Reactor-Core uses the same pattern and the two libraries can work with each other's `Publisher+Callable` types.
 Unfortunately, this means subscription-time only fusion as `ScalarCallable`s live locally in each library.

 ##### Micro-fusion

 Micro-fusion goes a step deeper and tries to reuse internal structures, mostly queues, in operator pairs, saving on allocation and sometimes on atomic operations.
-It's property is that, in a way, subverts the standard Reactive-Streams protocol between subsequent operators that both support fusion.
+It's property is that, in a way, subverts the standard Reactive Streams protocol between subsequent operators that both support fusion.
 However, from the outside world's view, they still work according to the RS protocol.

 Currently, two main kinds of micro-fusion opportunities are available.